DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Accommodation-Payments.md

 16. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
 17. *Click OK to close the Recurrence form.*
 18. *Click OK to add the job to the batch queue.*
-19. There will be separate lines generated for ongoing interest amounts (DAP/DAC) and interest on unpaid lump sum.
+19. There will be separate lines generated for ongoing interest amounts (DAP/DAC) and interest on an unpaid lump sum.
 20. The interest rate used for the calculations is the agreed interest rate on the client’s accommodation payment setup.
 21. If any adjustments are required, the original amount will be reversed, and new line(s) proposed with the relevant rates and amounts.
 22. Validate and post the journal.